bchessin/App-Fall-The-Game/README.md

 App Fall - The Game features some simple doodle jump like physics where the main character falls down apps until he hits the top or the bottom of the screen.
 The game uses Cocos2D and Box2D (physics library) and some physics algorithms I also developed myself.
 Assets and sounds are all made by freelance workers that I hired specifically for this game.
 This app was a huge cornerstone in my programming career, it helped me learn new functions/features that iOS can handle and also helped me build some upcoming apps I am currently programming.

+All of my published iOS Apps (on the Apple App Store): https://itunes.apple.com/bn/developer/ibrad/id375522655
 Cocos2D: https://github.com/cocos2d
 Box2D: http://box2d.org/